Praqma/GodotDevOps/docs/game-dev-dip-into-devops.md

 Is it clever?
 Yes.
 Too clever?
 Maybe.
 Do we like it?
-Absolutely.
+Absolutely!

 ```yaml
 - name: Get version using git describe